tijko/Blackjack/README.md

 Blackjack uses pygames, if you don't already have pygames installed, you can get a copy [here](http://www.pygame.org/news.html).

-Have someone run the server.py file, then everyone run client.py.
+##Configure

+Have someone run the server.py file.
+Which ever person is running the server, you are going to need that person's machines internal ip address.
+Once you know that address, then everyone adds that in on line #243 in the client file in between the parenthesis:

+    reactor.connectTCP('THAT ADDRESS HERE', 6000 BlackClient(c))

+Then everyone runs the client.py file.